B-ruben95/Bioinformatic/HW7/README.md

 	@echo "The size of the reads is ${SIZE_R1} and ${SIZE_R2}"
 ```

-This target creata two directories to store the data and download the data for the SRA database
+This target creates directories for storing data and downloads data from the SRA database.
 ```bash
 download:
 	@echo make a directory for the data